iobroker-community-adapters/ioBroker.ical/README.md

 ```

 #### Calender-based CSS classes
-Each span also has a CSS class assigned based on the name of the calender the event is in The "calendername" defined in the adapter configuration is used for this (spaces are replaced by underscores).
+Each span also has a CSS class assigned based on the name of the calendar the event is in The "calendar name" defined in the adapter configuration is used for this (spaces are replaced by underscores).

 * _iCal-<calendername>_: This class is used for the date and time part of the HTML
 * _iCal->calendername2>_: This class is used for the Event name